Carreau/phd-dissertation/parts/cells.rst

     This paragraph is a little too repetitive try to boil it down to 1-3 simple phrases rethink what message you want transmit.

-Cell are hence able to adapt to their environment as a function of time, and also have function and behavior that depends on time, and a small change of timing and/or biochemical conditions can highly injure the development of an organism :cite:`Lenart2005`, it has also been observe that the mechanical properties of substrate can govern the differentiation of cell
+Cell are hence able to adapt to their environment and develop function and behavior that will depends on time.
+A small change of timing and/or biochemical conditions can highly injure the development of an organism :cite:`Lenart2005`, it has also been observe that the mechanical properties of substrate can govern the differentiation of cell